 If you’re sending emails to your audience, the contact page design should include a newsletter subscription section as well.
 Make it easy for users to join your mailing list and partake of your updates, as email marketing is still a powerful tool when used the right way.
 If you’re able to offer an incentive for new subscribers, that’s even better.

 I don’t know about others, but I find it unsettling not to know where a business is located.
 There are many ways to use maps or other elements that show users where your company is, even if you only have an online presence.
 Disclosing your whereabouts is one of the elements that build customer trust in your brand.

 Give life to your contact page by using animation, a video (e.g. from previous conferences, if you are an event organizer) or a header image of your team.
 Whatever you choose, your visuals should be authentic, like those used by Fentimans.
-In this regard, feel free to leaf through my previous article about choosing the right images.

 Make sure that these elements, while engaging, don’t steal the space of your contact form, which shouldn’t be placed below the fold.
 After all, you don’t want your visitors to miss it!